glu-factory/glu/README.md

 - No boilerplate or setup required
 - No wrappers around node modules

-This allows you to add native functionality to almost any web application.
-Your app will be launched in a chromeless browser from where you can call on the command line using via glu!
-In addition to this, glu includes a static file server with live reload and history API fallback behavior built in.
-So you can start developing straight away with zero setup.
+This allows you to add native functionality to almost any local web application.
+Your app will be launched in a chromeless browser from where you can call on the command line using via Glu!
+In addition to this, Glu includes a static file server with live reload and history API fallback behavior built in, providing a fast and zero-config development environment out of the box.

 ## Usage